 What If You Cause an Accident While Driving Without a License?

 You can face life-changing penalties for causing an automobile accident while driving without a license.
 You may get arrested for this offense, as it is a class A misdemeanor.
 The penalties for this crime include up to a year in jail and/or a fine of up to $4,000.
-If you cause a car accident that results in injuries or death to another person while driving on a suspended or revoked license, it is also a class A misdemeanor.
+If you cause a car accident that results in injuries or wrongful death to another person while driving on a suspended or revoked license, it is also a class A misdemeanor.